 The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found at http://records.ureg.virginia.edu/index.php

-The successful completion of the following courses and examinations are required for the Ph.D. in Statistics, and are described more fully below.
+The successful completion of the following courses and examinations are required for the Ph.D. in Statistics.
+They are described more fully below.

 Graded coursework requirements:

-- At least four core elective courses (12 or more credits)
+- At least six lower-level core elective courses (18 or more credits)

 - At least two free elective courses (6 or more credits)

 Pre-candidacy examination requirements: